chizy7/NeuroNet/Documentation.md

 - **Quantization**: Support for model quantization for deployment on edge devices
 - **AutoML**: Extend NAS capabilities with more sophisticated search algorithms
 - **Reinforcement Learning**: Add support for RL algorithms and environments
+- **macOS Build Issues**: Some users may encounter SDK path and library linking issues on macOS

 ## License